If you have more questions not covered below, send them to us at email@example.com or call us at (770) 742-9090.

 It depends on two variables: your academic level and the effort you put in the program.

 From the academic level perspective, the program is not the same for a new student who arrives with an 11th grade level than a student with an 8th grade level.
 The average student will spend 2 semesters preparing for Language Arts, 1 semester for Social Studies, 2 semesters for Math, and 2 semesters preparing for Science.
+Some students may just need one or two classes to graduate.
 When you register to our program, you will take a placement test per subject that will allow us to put you in the right class.
 If, for example, you have an advanced math level, you may be able to take a semester class or less, instead of a 1 year class.